logan169/logan169.github.io/_posts/2025-01-17-Graph-Based-WFC.md

 # Motivations

 Since I work in the cinema industry with large, complex 3D environments, we are often pushing the boundaries of what the current Wang tiles method can offer with the SideFX Labs approach.
-However, I still dream of utilizing this technology to create vast, immersive environments.
+However, I still dream of using this technology to create vast, immersive environments.

 For example, a Nested Recursive Multi-Level GBWFC approach could be particularly effective for generating complex structures like cities.
 The process begins by running a WFC algorithm to assign neighborhood types to each grid cell.
 Once neighborhoods are defined, each cell is treated as a subgrid, and a new WFC process is initiated to assign house or block types to the cells within each subgrid.
 This recursive process could continue at multiple levels—populating building interiors, adding furniture, and placing objects on furniture—while preserving the constraints at both the higher neighborhood level and the local room or object level.
 This multi-level approach ensures the generated city remains coherent, with local details aligning with the broader global structure, offering a scalable and flexible framework for procedural content generation.